sierrah154/Final_Project-Aves/README.md

 We are using 10 years of data for analysis in our machine model.
 We are using weather data, eBird data-sepecifically for Owls or Woodpeckers, and air quality data for the state of California.
 The data will be cleaned so we can use monthly averages for our datasets/analysis.

+## Question(s)

+Is there a correlation between air quality and owl species presence?

+Does air quality impact non-migratory bird populations in California?

 ## Resources and Tools

 eBird and Air Quality data will be obtained from APIs.